 When set up properly, a roller stand can allow one person to handle long pieces of material and undertake jobs that would otherwise take two people to do.
 While straightforward in concept, roller stands come in a number of different designs.

 We at BestReviews have been taking an in-depth look at the construction and capabilities of roller stands so we can help you pick the right one for your situation.
-Our favorites represent both high-performance options and budget solutions, so there is something here to fulfill most requirements.
-We look at the key features in detail in the following roller stand buying guide.

 There are four main types of roller stand: standard, flip-flop, three-in-one, and tilting.